teffalump/fhir_parse_qs/README.md

 - Validates type and returns correct object
 - Built-in search parameters from FHIR standard
-- Parses modifiers and prefixes
+- Supports modifiers, prefixes, and chains

 Generally only have included relevant Resources with maturity greater than 2.
 Some exceptions.